-The existing water mains are 60-130 years of age and are near the end of their useful life.
-Replacement is needed to ensure adequate fire protection and domestic supply.
-The sewer pipes are also 50-100 years old, undersized, susceptible to high infiltration rates and frequently experience blockages.
-Contract 2 work will include the removal of pavement and concrete road base, replacement of sewer and water pipes and services, and improvements to drainage and stormwater treatment systems.
+The existing water mains are 60 to 130 years of age and are near the end of their useful life.
+Replacement is needed to ensure adequate fire protection and domestic water supply.
+The sewer pipes are also 50 to 100 years old, undersized, susceptible to high infiltration rates and frequently experience blockages.
+The storm drains are approximately 100 years old, and in need of increased capacity to carry upstream flow and address flooding concerns.

 Information regarding traffic detours will be updated as the project progresses.
 Access to all properties along the affected routes will be maintained via detour routes.

 The contractor began mobilizing on-site in early September.
 A water bypass system was installed and crews will begin water and sewer mains installation.

 In March 2019, City staff and consultants presented plans for upcoming improvements of water, sewer, and drainage systems, and repaving of Union Ave. between Walnut St. and Beech St. and in the hospital area (Thurber, Learned, Myrtle, Evergreen, and Lincoln Streets.).

 Staff also presented planned improvements of water and sewer systems, and repaving of Union Ave. between Beech St. and Proctor St. and Pearl St. between Franklin St. and Lincoln St.